Colds and Flus: How to Survive the First Year of Daycare

 - Avoid exposure to cigarette smoke.

 Preventing the spread of germs plays a huge part in avoiding the spread of illness.
-Your child care provider should have strict policies on how they encourage good hygiene in the centre.
-However, good hygiene starts in the home and it is worth teaching your child good habits from as early as possible, such as:
+Your childcare provider should have strict policies on how they encourage good hygiene in the centre.
+However, good hygiene starts in the home, and it is worth teaching your child good habits as early as possible, such as: